 As the old expression goes,”If you can not say anything nice, do not say anything at all”.

 Skowronski, J. J., Carlston, D. E., Mae, L., & Crawford, M. T. (1998).
-Spontaneous Trait Transference: Communicators Take on the Qualities They Describe in Others.
+Spontaneous Trait Transference: Communicators Take about the Qualities They predominate Others.
 Journal of Personality and Social Psychology, 74(4), 837-848.